North Carolina Sixth Grader Refuses Common Core Tests

 “Parents who are fed up with over-testing in schools” have several options, Schaeffer said, including encouraging school boards and legislatures to adopt resolutions to reduce testing.
 Parents and teachers lobbied the Texas legislature to cut high stakes testing by two-thirds this spring.

 For their part, Charlie and Zoe have begun the Blue Hat Movement as a vehicle for parents and teachers to register their concerns about testing.
-They are working to help coordinate a national testing Opt Out Day on September 17, 2013.
+They have also helped coordinate national testing opt-out days.

 Image by Michael Surran.